OldSparkyMI/aRevelation/README.md

 aRevelation
 ===========
-Android password manager based on Revelation Password Manager file format.
+An android password manager based on Revelation Password Manager file format.
+It stores all your accounts and passwords in a single, secure place, and gives you access to it through a user-friendly graphical interface on your smartphone.

+* very simple gui, easy to use
+* no master password
+* stores your information in a secured single file
+* categorize your passwords
+* simple, secure and powerful

 https://revelation.olasagasti.info/

 ## Build (Ubuntu)